If New Orleans down south is a jazz enclave, the machine city of Detroit is a haven for techno outfits, hip-hop heads, and alternative rock acts.

 6. Freedom Hill Amphitheater In Sterling Heights

-With permanent seats for 3,200 guests and another area for extra 3,000 music-loving souls, Freedom Hill in Sterling Height’s answer to Clarkston’s DTE Music Energy.
-Its 120-acre grounds with a spacious center stage is perfect for festivals and other large gatherings showcasing the music industry’s best and brightest stars.
+With permanent seats for 3,200 guests and another area for extra 3,000 music-loving souls, Freedom Hill is Sterling Height’s answer to Clarkston’s Pine Knob.
+Its 120-acre grounds and spacious center stage are perfect for festivals and large gatherings showcasing the music industry’s best and brightest stars.

 It has some of the state’s most advanced sound and lighting systems, providing for a live music experience very few other venues can provide.
 A favorite of Boys II Men, John Legend, Goo Goo Dolls, and other stars, Freedom Hill excites the senses like no other.